Lukas-Netz/se-rwth.github.io/_pages/topics/Automotive.md

 phases of the development process helps to handle complex development tasks and thus stabilizes the development of automotive systems.

+## Autonomous driving

+Quality assurance, especially of safety-related functions, is crucial to successfully deploy autonomous vehicles.
+In the Carolo project (see [[BR12b]](#BR12b),[[BR12]](#BR12) and [Autonomous Driving & Intelligent Driver Assistance](/topics/Autonomic-Driving)), we have developed a rigorous test infrastructure for intelligent, sensor-based functions through fully-automatic simulation (not only visualization) of the car within its surrounding: the city, pedestrians and especially other cars [[BBR07]](#BBR07).
+Beside the simulation of a complete autonomous car with its sensors and actors, the simulation environment may also be used to test dedicated subsystems without any real hardware involved.
+By producing sensor input from the simulation and comparison of expected and actual behavior, subsystems may be automatically validated and thus developed in an agile way.

 ## Modeling Logical Architecture: Function Nets